 6. What if I decide to change my major?

-• You will need to complete the Major Change Request to make these changes to your academic record.
+• You will need to complete the Change of Major form at the Office of the Registrar. to make these changes to your academic record.
 If you are an undergraduate, a printed copy of the completed form should be returned to the University Advising Center in Building 18 for processing.
 If you have questions concerning your new major, you are encouraged to schedule an appointment with your advisor.

 7. How can I change my class schedule after the semester has started?

 • Drop/Add period (1st week of semester) - You will be able to drop or add courses through MyUWF during this period.
 Please consult with your advisor before doing so.

 • After the 1st week of semester - You will be able to withdraw (not drop) from individual courses up until the 11th week of the semester, and withdrawal requests can be processed through your MyUWF account.
 You will be unable to add any additional courses to your schedule after the 1st week of the semester.

 8. How do I apply for graduation?